FirebarSim/Cold-Waters-Expanded/README.md

 # Cold-Waters-Expanded
 ## Install Guide
 * Download the BepInEx Framework (32-Bit) from BepInEx and install it by following their install guide: https://bepinex.github.io/bepinex_docs/master/articles/user_guide/installation/index.html?tabs=tabid-win
-* Run Cold Waters to generate the BepInEx config file
+* Run Cold Waters to generate the BepInEx config file (the game might not start properly here).
 * Edit the `<[Preloader.Entrypoint]>` section in `Cold Waters\BepInEx\config\BepInEx.cfg` as follows:
 ```
 [Preloader.Entrypoint]